Meet The Team

 Noel is a graduate biology student at Loma Linda University.
 Her particular interests center around taphonomy.
 She has done research on a dinosaur bonebed in Wyoming.
 Before attending graduate school, she studied the morphology of Triassic phytosaurs with Dr. Matt McLain, presenting her research at the Creation Biology Society meeting (2017), the WCBSUR conference (2018), and the Geological Society of America meeting (2019).
 Noel is passionate about learning about and teaching science from a biblical worldview.

 Peter is a freshman in college with an interest in paleoanthropology.
 For several years, he has been working with Dr. Todd Wood on baraminological studies of human and ape fossils.
 He enjoys studying minerals and fossils, and has a college collection with thousands of specimens.
 Peter also runs a small YouTube channel where he discusses young earth creationism and fossils.

-Sara was a student at Cedarville University and just graduated with her B.S.
+Sara was a student at Cedarville University and graduated with her B.S.
 Geology degree in May 2021.
-This summer she will attend geologic field training as her capstone course.
 She enjoys reading scientific articles in geology and philosophy of science, as well as going on field trips out west.
 Sara has done research on radiohalos and a dinosaur femur under Dr. Andrew Snelling and Dr. John Whitmore’s guidance and has two publications in the OSGC 2020 and 2021 symposium.